Tajveez/Node-Auth-0/README.md

 # Node-Passport-Auth-0
-Node/Express.js authentication using Passport Local Strategy and EJS for templating
+Node/Express.js authentication using Passport Local Strategy, MongoDB and EJS for templating